Chart Color Schemes

 Strathalbyn is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Strathalbyn, as per the findings, had a lower than average level of cultural diversity.
-The percentage of residents born in Australia was 87.1%, with 92.1% being citizens and 97.5% speaking English exclusively at home.
-Christianity emerged as the predominant religion in Strathalbyn, accounting for 42.3% of its population.
+Strathalbyn, as per the data, had a lower than average cultural diversity.
+87.1% of its residents were born in Australia, with 92.1% being Australian citizens.
+English was spoken exclusively at home by 97.5% of the population.

 Frequently Asked Questions - Diversity